mariohernandez/mariohernandezio/src/blog/vitejs.md

 * `vite-plugin-twig-drupal`, is the main TwigJS extension for our project.
 * Added two new `import`s which are used by Storybook to understand Twig:
-  * `vite-plugin-twig-drupal` handles transforming Twig files into Javascript functions.
+  * `vite-plugin-twig-drupal` handles transforming Twig files into JavaScript functions.
   * `@modyfi/vite-plugin-yaml` let's us pass data and variables through **YML** to our Twig components.

 ### Creating Twig namespaces

-* Still in `vite.config.js`, Add the **twig** plugin below which includes Twig namesapces.
+* Still in `vite.config.js`, Add the **twig** plugin below which includes Twig namespaces.
 These are only for Storybook:

 {% raw %}